Coronis Health, Primary & Specialty Physician

 Coronis Health has been working with pain management, physical therapy, and ambulatory surgery centers for over three decades.
 Our billing and coding professionals understand the unique challenges that physical therapy facilities face.

 Enlisting the assistance of professional medical billing companies is the preferred course for several pain management centers in order to assist in turning their revenue cycle management into a success.
 While the medical staff of a physician practice is skilled at assisting day-to-day activities in the clinic, or medical facility, other responsibilities in the job may hamper productivity when billing tedious pain management and physical therapy claims.

 Pain management and physical therapy facilities can be adversely affected by a streak of erroneous billing claims from most pain management practices.
 Experts always advise medical practices to perform self-audits and ensure that all data submitted to the payer, or insurer is one hundred percent accurate.
 Most pain management and physical therapy facilities assess their own practice in reviewing their office’s conformity with CMS guidelines for rendering pain management services.

 According to the Office of the Inspector General (OIG), pain management billing is one of the most erroneous billing in the medical industry.
 This may be attributed to an inconsistency in the documentation.

 Pain management billing is always reviewed with a higher level of scrutiny to make sure that reimbursements are fair to both the pain management practice, and the insurer.

 Pain management centers are not the only medical practices that experience scrutiny from auditors.
-However, insurance payment auditors cannot discredit the fact that pain management claims have an elevated margin for error.
-Based on several sources, the technicalities of pain management billing always gets the best of clinicians.
+However, insurance payment auditors cannot discredit the fact that pain management and physical therapy claims have an elevated margin for error.
+Based on several sources, the technicalities of pain management billing always get the best of clinicians.

 CPT codes provide accurate descriptions of the procedure.
-Performing an internal audit will expose areas for improvement to enhance accuracy in billing and preventing adverse auditing.
+Performing an internal audit will expose areas for improvement to enhance accuracy in billing and prevent adverse auditing.